Professor of History, College Marshal

 - Fellow, Jessie Ball DuPont Summer Seminar for Liberal Arts College Faculty.

-While at LC:
+While at UL:

 - Chair, Division of Social Sciences, 1982-1990

 - Sears-Roebuck Foundation Teaching Excellence and Campus Leadership Award

 - T. Gibson Hobbs Award, University of Lynchburg Alumni Association

 - Shirley E. Rosser Award for Teaching Excellence

 - Elsie Ervin Bock Award for Excellence in Citizenship